Zay-Ben/The-Philippine-Stock-Market/README.md

 # The-Philippine-Stock-Market
-The repository contains programs that extract PH stock market data for quantitative analysis.
+The repository contains codes that extract PH stock market data for quantitative analysis.